elentras/dm_cloud/README.md

 # DMCloud

 I created this gem to simplify request and responses from DailyMotion Cloud API.
 With this gem, you can :
 - get generated embed code as a string
 - get direct access url to your files (I used this to provide video flux to TV-connected application)
-- (I'm working on ) video creation, delete, paginated lists and video informations (a/v encodings, bitrate, video lenght...)
+- (Lists works, others on the way) create, delete, paginated lists of videos; with video informations (a/v encodings, bitrate, video lenght...)
 - (I'm working on ) CRUD on videos' meta-data

 ## Installation